 Tom Phelan is a Chef Takeover 2020 participant and a final year student on the four year BA (Hons) in Culinary Arts degree at WIT

 Tom Phelan is a student, Pastry Chef and Horticulturist.
-Tom is currently in his final year of the BA (Hons) in Culinary Arts in Waterford Institute of Technology, where he is furthering his culinary knowledge.
-He also has a degree in Horticulture and a Higher Certificate in Culinary Arts which were obtained in Waterford Institute of Technology.
+Tom is currently in his final year of the BA (Hons) in Culinary Arts in South East Technological University, where he is furthering his culinary knowledge.
+He also has a degree in Horticulture and a Higher Certificate in Culinary Arts which were obtained in South East Technological University.

 As well as studying, Tom is currently working at the one-star Michelin Restaurant “The Lady Helen” located at the Manor House, in the 5 Star Mount Juliet Estate and golf course.
 In “The Lady Helen”, Phelan’s Horticultural knowledge combined with his passion for food is expressed in the desserts created.

 Tom started his culinary career working in the Park Hotel Kenmare which is owned by the renowned Brennan Brothers.
 He moved from there to work in the Lady Helen.
 Although, enjoying working at the Lady Helen, Phelan wanted to travel and embarked on a year of refining his culinary hunger and passion for freshness.
 Tom has travelled extensively throughout North America and most recently Europe, experiencing different ingredients and methods of cooking not used in Ireland.
 He worked as a pastry chef at the Fairmont Banff Springs located in Alberta, Canada and used this as his base for travel.
 This was one of Toms biggest challenges as he went from cooking for small numbers to preparing for hundreds.
 Once his year of travel was over, he returned to the Lady Helen.